xiaolai/insidebar-ai/README.md

 ### Saving Chat History

-While viewing a conversation in any supported AI provider (ChatGPT, Claude, Gemini, Grok, DeepSeek, Perplexity), click the save button that appears at the top of the chat interface.
+While viewing a conversation in any supported AI provider (ChatGPT, Claude, Gemini, Grok, DeepSeek), click the save button that appears at the top of the chat interface.

 The conversation is saved locally with:
 - Full message content with markdown rendering